dennislopes/GettingAndCleaningDataCourseProject/README.md

 * TidyData -- Data Processed and Cleaned from an Human Activity Recognition Using Smartphones Dataset from UCI Machine Learning Repository

 ## Instructions to use this files
-Prior to execute the R script, the zip file need to be downloaded and extracted on the R working directory (url below):
+Prior to execute the R script, this zip file need to be downloaded and extracted on the R working directory:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-After script execution the file TidyData.txt will be created.
+After script execution TidyData.txt file will be created.

 ## run_analysis R Script execute the following actions: